XColorful/Openworld-BattleRoyale/README.md

 - ItemPhysics Full by CreativeMD
 - Pick Up Notifier by Fuzs
 - Shoulder Surfing Reloaded by \_ForgeUser21552638, Exopandora
+- Sodium/Embeddium Dynamic Lights by Txni

 ### 辅助
 让游戏过程更便捷

+- Embeddium by FiniteReality
 - Hidden Names by pitbox46
+- Inventory Tweaks - ReFoxed by LobsterJonn
 - JourneyMap by techbrew, Mysticdrew, meme_sapiens
 - Kiwi by Snownee
+- ModernFix by embeddedt
 - Mouse Tweaks by YaLTeR
 - Open Loader by DarkhaxDev
 - Passable Foliage by Snownee
+- Presence Footsteps (Forge) by Paint_Ninja
 - ReForgedPlay by Ferri_Arnus
+- Sound Physics Remastered by henkelmax
 - Trample Stopper by UnRealDinnerbone, nanitedev
 - WorldEdit by sk89q, me4502, wizjany_, octylFractal